 Do I need to know Latin or Ancient Greek?

 No, not at all.
 We study texts in translation throughout the course.
-However, if ancient languages are something that interest you, then you can do our Entry Level Latin Course or sign up for the six week beginner’s Ancient Greek course in the Spring Term.
+However, if ancient languages are something that interest you, then you can do our certificate in Latin Language and Roman Culture or sign up for the six week beginner’s Ancient Greek course in the Spring Term.
 Both are very informal and are a great introduction to the languages.

 Do I have to be really good at reading and writing?

 You just have to enjoy a good story – of which there are lots in Classical Civilisation!
 There is quite a bit of reading involved, but this is done with lots of support to help you get to grips with the texts.

 The exam is essay based, so you will have to be comfortable with writing for a period of time.
 This is why a GCSE Grade 5 in a literate subject (English Literature, English Language and/or History) is an entry requirement.

 Are there any trips?

 Yes, students have the opportunity to go on a residential trip to either Greece or Rome.
 There are also trips to the British Museum and University Classics Days.
 In addition, we invite external speakers in to talk to our students.

 What do students with A Level Classical Civilisation go on to do at University?